C-Otto/rebalance-lnd/README.md

 `rebalance.py -t 23 -a 1613478`

-If you do not specify the amount, the rebalance amount for the destination channel (`-t`) is determined automatically.
+If you do not specify the amount, the rebalance amount is determined automatically.
 As an alternative to specify the amount you may also set a percentage of the rebalance amount using `-p`.
 For example, the following command tries to sends 20% of the amount required to rebalance the channel:

 `rebalance.py -t 23 -p 20`

-If you specify a channel using `-f`, the funds are taken from that channel.

 The maximum amount you can send in one transaction currently is limited (by the protocol) to 4,294,967 satoshis.